bsc-iitm/python-textbook/docs/chapter-1/lesson-1.3.md

 **Note**: The following explanation can be skipped.

 The problem is with the way `0.1` is represented in binary - it has a non-terminating, recurring sequence of bits after the decimal point.
 As the computer uses a finite number of bits to represent data, this sequence will be truncated at some stage.
 This results in an approximate representation of `0.1`.
-For a more detailed explanation, refer to [this](https://www.exploringbinary.com/why-0-point-1-does-not-exist-in-floating-point/#:~:text=For%20example%2C%20in%20half%2Dprecision,which%20is%200.0999755859375%20in%20decimal.) resource.
+For a more detailed explanation, refer to <a href="https://www.exploringbinary.com/why-0-point-1-does-not-exist-in-floating-point/#:~:text=For%20example%2C%20in%20half%2Dprecision,which%20is%200.0999755859375%20in%20decimal" target=_blank>this</a> resource.

 ### Short Circuit Evaluation